kimjazoku/CS336/README.md

 ### database_llm.py
-Change the file path to where you have phi-3.5-mini installed Change the REMOTE_SCRIPT_PATH to where you have the stub program stored
+Change the file path to where you have phi-3.5-mini installed Change the REMOTE_SCRIPT_PATH to where you have the stub program stored Make sure to have the preliminary sql file stored in the same directory as database_llm.py